autoNumeric/autoNumeric/README.md

 | `test` | Test if the given domElement is already managed by AutoNumeric (if it is initialized) | `AutoNumeric.test(domElement);` |
 | `version` | Return the AutoNumeric version number (for debugging purpose) | `AutoNumeric.version();` |

+## Event lifecycle
+AutoNumeric elements are transparent to the native `input` and `change` events, which means those are correctly sent when using an `<input>` element managed by AutoNumeric.<br>
+In addition to the native events, custom events sent by AutoNumeric elements allows you to hook into the formatting lifecycle, as you see fit.

+Following are listed how AutoNumeric react to different types of key inputs.

+By default a 'normal' printable character input (ie. `'2'` or `','`) will result in those events, in that specific order:
+1. `'keydown'`
+1. `'autoNumeric:minExceeded'` or `'autoNumeric:maxExceeded'` if there was a range problem
+1. `'keypress'` (this is deprecated and will be removed *soon*)
+1. `'input'`
+1. `'keyup'`
+1. `'autoNumeric:formatted'` when all the formatting is done

+When inputting a modifier key (ie. `Control`), we get:
+1. `'keydown'`
+1. `'keyup'`
+1. `'autoNumeric:formatted'` if a change as been detected and that all the formatting is done

+If `Delete` or `backspace` is entered, the following events are sent:
+1. `'keydown'`
+1. `'input'`
+1. `'keyup'`
+1. `'autoNumeric:formatted'` if a change as been detected and that all the formatting is done

+If `Enter` is entered and the value has not changed, the following events are sent:
+1. `'keydown'`
+1. `'keypress'`
+1. `'keyup'`
+1. `'autoNumeric:formatted'` if a change as been detected and that all the formatting is done

+If `Enter` is entered and the value has been changed, the following events are sent:
+1. `'keydown'`
+1. `'keypress'`
+1. `'change'`
+1. `'keyup'`
+1. `'autoNumeric:formatted'` if a change as been detected and that all the formatting is done

+When a `paste` is done with the mouse, the following events are sent:
+1. `'input'`
+1. `'keydown'`
+1. `'input'`
+1. `'keyup'`
+1. `'keyup'`
+1. `'autoNumeric:formatted'` if a change as been detected and that all the formatting is done

+And when a `paste` is done with the keyboard shortcut (ie `ctrl+v`), the following events are sent:
+1. `'keydown'`
+1. `'keydown'`
+1. `'input'`
+1. `'keyup'`
+1. `'keyup'`
+1. `'autoNumeric:formatted'` if a change as been detected and that all the formatting is done

+Finally, the `'change'` event is sent on `blur` if the value has been changed since the `focus` one.

+*Note: the `AutoNumeric.format()` static function does trigger an `'autoNumeric:formatted'` event if the value that the user is trying to format is outside the `minimumValue` and `maximumValue` range, with the `detail` attribute containing the range error message.*

 ## Questions
 For questions and support please use the [Gitter chat room](https://gitter.im/autoNumeric/Lobby) or IRC on Freenode #autoNumeric.<br>The issue list of this repository is **exclusively** for bug reports and feature requests.